hj745Trex/hd-solutions/README.md

-# 🏭 HD Solutions: Korea’s Leader in Smart & Precision Manufacturing Software
+# 🏭 HD Solutions: Korea’s Leader in Smart Manufacturing Software

 **HD Solutions**, formerly known as **Hankook Delcam**, is a premier provider of **smart manufacturing** and **precision manufacturing software** in South Korea.
 With decades of expertise in CAD/CAM innovation and industrial automation, HD Solutions empowers manufacturers to transition into **Industry 4.0** with scalable, intelligent solutions.